ashwinlokapally/starter-academic/content/project/ead/index.md

 ---
-title: EAD
+title: Extreme Anterior Domain
-summary: An example of using the in-built project page.
+summary: Extreme anteriror Domain - an organising center that is involved in the formation of the mouth and craniofacial structures.
 tags:
-- Deep Learning
+- Craniofacial Development
-date: "2016-04-27T00:00:00Z"
+# date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""